 Unless you personally hand your resume to a hiring manager, you don’t know if the appropriate person received it.
 Instead of missing job opportunities, take steps to follow up on resumes and applications you’ve submitted.
-If possible, before you apply to a position, try to get the name and contact information of the hiring manager to address your cover letter to.
+If possible, before you apply to a position, try to get the name and contact information of the hiring manager so your cover letter will be accurate.
 Not only will this show a hiring manager you do your homework, but it also helps when you follow up on your submission.

 If your resume is submitted to the human resources department or hiring manager through a contact in the organization, your chances of getting an interview are much greater than when you apply online.
 Ask your contact to notify you when he or she delivers your resume, wait two to three days and if you haven’t heard anything, make a follow-up call or send an email to the hiring contact.

 If you are applying to a position online, remember an employer may receive hundreds of resumes for each position and may screen them through an applicant tracking system.
 A hiring manager may never see your resume unless you follow up.
 Following up on your resume is important for these reasons:

 - Confirms your resume arrived and the right person received it

 - Shows your level of interest and commitment to the position

 - Brings your name and resume to the hiring manager’s attention

 - Separates you from others, showing you understand the importance of following up